axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/usermenu/index.rst

 ..

-Structure of JSON for each user menu:
+Structure of JSON for each user item:

-    ``id``: ID for identifying user menu
+    ``id``: ID for identifying user item

-    ``title``: title of user menu.
-You can input a string as user menu title, or can use CMS by using prefix ``cms:`` before your CMS URI to define user menu title in multilingual
+    ``title``: title of user item.
+You can input a string as user item title, or can use CMS by using prefix ``cms:`` before your CMS URI to define user item title in multilingual

-    ``permissions``: roles can see the user menu.
+    ``permissions``: users and roles can see the user item.

     .. tip::
-       If you don't define ``permissions`` for a user menu, every user can see it.
+       If you don't define ``permissions`` for a user item, every user can see it.

-    ``url``: the URL of the external webpage or Ivy process starts or the naming Express process you want to redirect.
+    ``url``: the URL of the external webpage or Ivy process start or the name Portal Express process you want to redirect.

     .. tip::
         URL Ivy process starts: relative link to the ivy process.

           - e.g: ``Start Processes/CreateTestData/CreateTestDataForCustomizedDashboard.ivp``

-        URL Express process starts: the naming of express process.
+        URL Express process starts: the name of Portal Express process.

           - e.g: ``Portal Express process``

     ``params``: parameters for Ivy process above, each parameter can be defined key, value as follows:

-      - key : name of the parameter for Ivy process described in attribute ``processStart``.
+      - key : name of the parameter for Ivy process described in attribute ``url``.

       - value: predefined value for the parameter.

     .. tip::
        Params are not required in case the URL of an external webpage or Express process.

+.. |user-menu-configuration| image:: ../../screenshots/settings/user-menu-configuration.png